inboxstartup/docs/finance/pitch.md

 If your pitch deck gets leaked, is actually an awesome thing.
 You might as well have a fantastic Pitch Deck and be prepared for a leak.

+“The goal of a pitch is to turn VCs into believers.
+If you get only one thing right, nail the narrative.” — Tommy Leep, Founding Partner, Jetstream.

 ## Pitch Deck

 Pitch Deck is one of the key tool to get in touch with Investors, and other interested parties, especially when you are raising funds.